C.J. Abrams Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates have the eighth-ranked team ERA across all league pitching staffs (3.60).
+- The Pirates have the sixth-ranked team ERA across all league pitching staffs (3.45).

-- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- Pirates pitchers combine to allow 23 home runs (0.8 per game), the fifth-fewest in the league.

-- The lefty last appeared on Saturday against the Cincinnati Reds, when he went five innings, allowing one earned run while giving up six hits.
+- The right-hander's last time out came on Tuesday against the Los Angeles Dodgers, when he went 5 1/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.